Ulrika Jonsson responds to Wallace blaming ‘women of a certain age’ for complaints

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Jonsson is one of several women who have accused Wallace of inappropriate behaviour in recent days after he stepped back from the cooking show on Thursday as a string of allegations emerged.
+Jonsson is one of several women who has accused Wallace of inappropriate behaviour in recent days after he stepped back from the cooking show on Thursday as a string of allegations emerged.

-She did not hear the alleged joke but said that when another contestant walked off the set, she was told what had occurred.
-It happned when she was a contestant on an episode of the cooking competition in 2017..
+She did not hear the joke alleged but said that when another contestant walked off the set, she was told what had occurred.
+It allegedly happened when she was a contestant on an episode of the cooking competition in 2017.

-On Sunday morning, Wallace responded to the accusations in a video posted on Instagram, claiming that they had come from “middle-class women of a certain age”, and declaring: “This isn’t right.”
+On Sunday morning, Wallace posted a video on Instagram in which he claimed allegations against him had come from “middle-class women of a certain age”, and declared: “This isn’t right.”

-Jonsson has condemned his response, saying it shows he “has zero introspection or self-awareness”.
+Jonsson has since condemned his response, saying it showed he “has zero introspection or self-awareness”.

 “When he made reference to women of a certain age I was just seething...
 I was just absolutely wild,” she told The Telegraph.